icepick15/Music-Distribution/API_FRONTEND_INTEGRATION_STATUS.md

 3. **Go to Network tab**

 4. **Login with staff:**

    - Email: `iconxx101+staff@yahoo.com`
    - Password: `staff123`

 5. **Check Network tab:**

    - Find request to `/api/auth/login/`
    - Click on it → Response tab
    - Verify response has:
      ```json
      {
        "user": {
-         "role": "staff",  // ✓ Should be here
+         "role": "staff" // ✓ Should be here
          // ... other fields
        }
      }
      ```

 6. **Check Console tab:**

    - Should see: "Login successful, user set:"
    - Expand the user object
    - Verify `role: "staff"` is present

 7. **Check LocalStorage:**

    - Go to Application tab
    - Expand Local Storage
    - Click on `http://localhost:5173`